Menu

 Age restrictions are crucial in determining one’s eligibility for Retirement Interest-Only (RIO) mortgages.
 Typically, the minimum age requirement for these mortgage plans is 55, ensuring that borrowers are in or nearing retirement.

 To qualify for Retirement Interest-Only (RIO) mortgages, you must show proof of a stable and predictable retirement income.
-Lenders will assess your pension income, including state and private pensions, along with other sources, such as investments or annuities.
+Lenders will assess your pension income, including state and private pensions, as well as other sources, such as investments or annuities.

 It’s important to note that affordability checks for RIO mortgages are strict to ensure borrowers can afford monthly payments throughout their lifetimes.
 This means lenders want evidence of your financial stability before approving your application.